Sylvain-Bugat/RundeckMonitor/README.md

-# RundeckMonitor
+# RunDeckMonitor

-Rundeck monitor is a system tray icon tools that indicates failed and long execution on a rundeck instance.
+RunDeck monitor is a system tray icon tools that indicates failed and long execution on a RunDeck instance.

 ![RundeckMonitor screenshot](https://raw.githubusercontent.com/Sylvain-Bugat/RundeckMonitor/master/Screenshot.png)